 If you’re someone (like me) who really has no clue when it comes to photography and how to layout photos then this is probably going to be the most useful step for you!
 I take an hour or two out of a day where I can plan, take and edit post photos for the posts I have going live soon.
 This way I have them ready to be added to the post and I don’t have to stress so much about my post being let down by rushed and unedited pictures.
 Just take some time out to plan what photos you think would go well with a post, for example, for a makeup review, it might be a good idea to take a photo in which you have the product on and then another where the product and it’s packaging are laid out looking cute.

 I’ve only started scheduling blog posts properly as of this year and I’ve found it so so helpful.
-Before doing this I would be rushing to write a post on the same day I wanted it to go live.
+Before doing this I would be rushing to write a post.
 Some people work well under this pressure, however, I was just putting out utter crap.
-Scheduling for me is important because it allows me to add some structure to my blogging life and it allows me to also balance my blogging with my studying.
+Scheduling for me is important because it allows me to add some structure to my blogging life.
+Also, it allows me to also balance my blogging with my studying.
 It’s also peace of mind that you know that on Tuesday at 4:30pm your posts are ready to go live.

-I hate to say I’m a part of the grammar patrol and there’s no one that I’m harder on with this than myself.
+I hate to say I’m a part of the grammar patrol.
+There’s no one that I’m harder on with this than myself.
 For me, good grammar, punctuation and writing is important and it’s what keeps me going back to read someone’s blog.
 So I always ensure that my posts are well-written.
 A good tool to use is Grammarly because it lets you edit your text online.

 ONCE LIVE, PROMOTE IT ON SOCIAL MEDIA